“Evidently the only way to find the path is to set fire to my own life.” — Tagore

 CHAPTER 17 – CARRYING OUR BURDEN

-Theo rushes his father to the hospital expecting him to die.
-In such proximity to the ravages of time and death’s impassive and inevitable blow, he begins to crystallize his thoughts on suffering and purpose, and to realize that his journey might mean more than simply a quest for a space to rest and recover his strength.
+I rush my father to the hospital expecting him to die.
+In such proximity to the ravages of time and death’s impassive and inevitable blow, I begin to crystallize my thoughts on suffering and purpose, and to realize that my journey might mean more than simply a quest for a space to rest and recover my strength.

 “I am starting to realize suffering is like a giant cake from which we each must take a slice.
 Refusing it doesn’t make our slice goes away, it just means some poor schmuck will have to carry and eat a double portion.”